-For those students who do not meet the language requirement at the time of entrance, it may be satisfied by evidence of two years of undergraduate study or the equivalent, or by completion of a two-semester, 500-level reading course sequence at UIUC with a grade of at least B-, or by satisfactory test scores.
-For up-to-date information regarding language requirements of the School of Music, please see the Graduate Music Handbook.
+Students who do not meet the language requirement at the time of entrance may be satisfied by evidence of two years of undergraduate study or the equivalent, or by completion of a two-semester or satisfactory test scores.
+For up-to-date information regarding the language requirements of the School of Music, please see the Graduate Music Handbook.

 Graduate Teaching Experience

-Although teaching is not a general Graduate College requirement, experience in teaching is considered an important part of the graduate experience.
+Although teaching is not a general Graduate College requirement, experience in teaching is considered an essential part of the graduate experience.

-Fellowships, teaching, graduate, and research assistantships are awarded on a one-year basis with continuation dependent upon success in the program.
-Specific information on application procedures is available from the Music Admissions Office, (217) 244-7899; email@example.com.
+Fellowships, teaching, graduate, and research assistantships are awarded on a one-year basis, with continuation dependent upon success in the program.
+Specific information on application procedures is available from the Music Admissions Office, by phone (217) 244-7899, or by email.

 Graduate Degree Programs in Music

 - Music and Sound Studies Minor